Zechariah Chafee

 Zechariah Chafee Jr. (December 7, 1885 – February 8, 1957) was an American judicial philosopher and civil rights advocate, described as "possibly the most important First Amendment scholar of the first half of the twentieth century" by Richard Primus.
 Chafee's avid defense of freedom of speech led to Senator Joseph McCarthy calling him "dangerous" to America.

 Biography

 Chafee was born in Providence, Rhode Island, and graduated from Brown University, where he was a member of Alpha Delta Phi, in 1907.
 Later, he received a law degree from Harvard University, completing his LL.B. in 1913.
-He was influenced by the theories of sociological Jurisprudence presented by Roscoe Pound and others at Harvard.
+He was influenced by the theories of sociological jurisprudence presented by Roscoe Pound and others at Harvard.
 He met Harold J. Laski, a political scientist and the later Chairman of the British Labour Party, who became a lifelong friend.
-He practiced at the law firm of Tillinghast & Collins from 1913–1916.
+He practiced at the law firm of Tillinghast & Collins from 1913 to 1916.
 Chafee joined Harvard Law School as an assistant professor at Harvard Law School in 1916, and was promoted to full professor in 1919.
 He was appointed Langdell Professor of Law in 1938 and university professor in 1950.
 He remained at Harvard Law School until 1956.